← Back to blog

 • pain, unusual discharge, bleeding after sex or other symptoms.

 If bleeding remains troublesome, becomes heavier or continues beyond the initial adjustment period, arrange a review with a GP, pharmacist or sexual-health clinician.
 Do not change the dose, take extra pills or repeatedly interrupt your pack without professional guidance.
-See the guide to starting the contraceptive pill for more on what to expect in the early weeks.
+See what to expect when you first start the pill for more on the early weeks.

 If you are running packs together to skip the break, some spotting is common in the first months of doing so.
-See can you skip your period on the pill for a fuller explanation.
+See whether you can skip your period on the pill for a fuller explanation.

 Spotting After a Missed or Late Pill